Nicomachean Ethics: Questions that might be raised about the definition

 Aristotle addresses some objections that might be raised against his proposed definition of eudaimonia.

 First, he considers a Socratic question (found for example in Plato's Meno) of whether eudaimonia might be a result of learning or habit or training, or perhaps divine grace or random chance.
 Aristotle says that eudaimonia does result from some sort of learning or training.
 But, although not god-given, eudaimonia is one of the most divine things, and "for what is greatest and most beautiful to be left to chance would be too discordant".

 Neoptolemus killing Priam.
 Aristotle accepted that it would be wrong to call Priam unhappy only because his last years were unhappy.

-Aristotle says eudaimonia must be considered over a lifetime, otherwise Priam, for example, might be defined as unhappy only because of his unhappy old age.
+Aristotle says eudaimonia must be considered over a lifetime, and it is possible that a person with a largely prosperous life is considered unhappy because of great reverses later in life.
+Aristotle uses the example Priam, the king of Troy, and says "no one calls a man happy who meets with misfortunes like Priam's, and comes to a miserable end".

 Concerning the importance of chance to eudaimonia, Aristotle argues that a person at work in accordance with virtue "will bear with dignity whatever fortune sends, and will always make the best of his circumstances, as a good general will turn the forces at his command to the best account, and a good shoemaker will make the best shoe that can be made out of a given piece of leather, and so on with all other crafts".
 Only many great misfortunes will limit how blessed such a life can be, but "even in these circumstances something beautiful shines through".

 Aristotle says that it "seems too unfeeling and contrary to people's opinions" to claim that the postmortem "fortunes of one's descendants and all one's friends have no influence at all" on one's eudaimonia.
 But he says it seems that if anything at all gets through to the deceased in this indirect way, whether good or bad, it would be something faint and small.

 Aristotle distinguishes virtue and eudaimonia.
 Virtue, through which people "become apt at performing beautiful actions" is praiseworthy, while eudaimonia is something beyond praise: blessed, "since every one of us does everything else for the sake of this, and we set down the source and cause of good things as something honored and divine".